chitar/ChenNet/README.md

 # ChenNet
-a object detection framework for neural network implemented by pytorch
+an object detection framework for neural network implemented by pytorch